DendrouLab/panpipes/docs/install.md

-##### Step 1 create environment
+## Step 1 create environment

-#### Option 1: create conda environment
+### Option 1: create conda environment
 (Recommended)
-similarly to what suggested in https://www.biostars.org/p/498049/ we create a conda environment with R and python
+similarly to what is suggested in [https://www.biostars.org/p/498049/](https://www.biostars.org/p/498049/) we create a conda environment with R and python

 ```
 conda config --add channels conda-forge